 The next turning point in developing my work came when I learned to weld.
 With a little help on the basics from my son, I mostly taught myself to weld using a borrowed welder.
 I loved it and soon bought a MIG welder of my own.
 Later I bought an oxy-acetylene torch and with a little help from a friend, I taught myself to bend and cut the metal.
 I initially used the welding and bending to create armatures to shape the tire tread.
 Very soon I realized the welded metal was becoming not just an armature, but an eye-catching part of the design.
 You can see that in the Potential sculpture on my homepage.

 In 2012, I started taking walking breaks instead of coffee breaks from work.
 Walking around the downtown area, I began to notice intriguing designs in the cracks in concrete sidewalks and streets.
 Some were abstract and some were figures.
 Since I had started welding three dimensional sculptures, I began to extrapolate the two dimensional designs into three dimensions.
 This is the opposite of what representational painters do, which is to take a three dimensional form and present it in two dimensions.
 I also liked the idea of making something usually thought of as a detriment (cracks in the concrete) into something attractive and interesting.

-My next series, Half Way Between Eunice and Mamou, will be based on the wonderful shapes and textures of Louisiana geography, water and land masses.
-Stay tuned.
+My latest series, Half Way Between Eunice and Mamou, is based on the wonderful shapes and textures of Louisiana geography, water and land masses.